vonageviollete/nexmo-developer/_tabbed/getting-started/make-phone-call/ios.md

 ## Handle permissions

-For the call to happen, `Audio Permissions` are required.
+For the call to happen, `Audio Permissions` are required in `info.plist`.
 In the `appDelegate` of the sample project, you can find an implementation for the permissions request in `application:didFinishLaunchingWithOptions`.

 To read more about the permissions required, [see the setup tutorial](/tutorials/client-sdk-ios-add-sdk-to-your-app#add-permissions).